GreatlyHizkia/PortofolioSales-Python/README.md

 ## 📁 Contents

-* `Supermarket Sales.ipynb` → Full Python code for data cleaning & visualization
+* `Python_Project.ipynb` → Full Python code for data cleaning & visualization
-* `Laporan_Analisis_Supermarket.pdf` → PDF report with 5 key visualizations & insights
-* PNG charts for presentation use
-* (Optional) Slide deck for portfolio

 ---

 ## 🔍 Key Insights

-* 🏩 Naypyitaw recorded the highest total sales
+* Naypyitaw has the highest total sales, followed closely by Yangon and then Mandalay.
+The sales distribution across the cities is relatively even.
+* Food and beverages is the top-performing product line in terms of total revenue, while Health and beauty has the lowest total sales.
-* 👩‍👨 Female customers spent more on Food & Beverages
+* Female customers contribute slightly more to the total sales than male customers.
+* The sales distribution between genders varies across product lines.
+For example, females tend to spend more on Fashion accessories and Food and beverages, while males spend more on Health and beauty.
 * 👥 Member customers had higher average spending per transaction
 * 💳 Cash and E-Wallet were the most used payment methods
-* 🗓 Peak sales occurred on March 9, 2019
+* The time series charts show fluctuations in sales from day to day and week to week.
+There appears to be some weekly seasonality, with Saturday showing the highest sales.
+Peak sales occurred on March 9, 2019

 ---